pitt-photonics/pitt-photonics.github.io/_posts/2025-07-11-sadra-defense.md

 comments: false
 ---

 Congratulations to Dr. Sadra Rahimi Kari who successfully defended his dissertation titled, "Advanced Photonic Hardware for AI Acceleration: Memory, Processing, and Modulation" on July 11!
-The group wishes him all the best in his future photonic endeavours.
+Sadra will be joining UC Berkeley as a postdoctoral fellow in photonic computing following his graduation.
+We wish him all the best!